statping/statping/dev/README.md

 ``` go
 func (db *DbConfig) InsertCore() (*Core, error)
 ```
-InsertCore create the single row for the Core settings in Statup
+InsertCore create the single row for the Core settings in Statping